Rangimārie Hetet

-Dame Rangimārie Hetet DBE (née Hursthouse, 24 May 1892 – 14 June 1995) was a New Zealand Māori tohunga raranga (master weaver).
-She identified with the Ngati Maniapoto iwi.
+Dame Rangimārie Hetet DBE (née Hursthouse, 24 May 1892 – 14 June 1995) was a New Zealand tohunga raranga, a master of Māori weaving.

 Early life

-Hetet was born in Oparure, King Country, New Zealand on 24 May 1892, the daughter of Charles Wilson Hursthouse and Mere Te Rongopamamao Aubrey.
-Through her father she was a niece of Richmond Hursthouse and Henry Richmond.
-As her father was generally away for survey work, she grew up amongst Ngati Kinohaku, a hapū (sub-tribe) of Ngati Maniapoto.
+Hetet was born in Oparure, King Country, New Zealand on 24 May 1892, the daughter of Charles Wilson Hursthouse and Mere Te Rongopāmamao Aubrey.
+Te Rongopāmamao's mother was of Ngāti Kinohaku, and her father was English.
+Through her father, Hetet was a niece of Richmond Hursthouse and Henry Richmond.

+As her father was generally away for survey work, Hetet grew up amongst Ngati Kinohaku, a hapū (sub-tribe) of Ngāti Maniapoto.
 In 1899, her father instructed for her to live with a European family at Paemako near Piopio, where she started her schooling.
 She was unhappy with the arrangements and a year later, she moved to live with an older half-sister in Kāwhia.
-After breaking her arm aged nine, she returned to live with her mother, and attended Te Kuiti Native School and then Oparure Native School.
+After breaking her arm aged nine, she returned to live with her mother, and attended Te Kūiti Native School and then Oparure Native School.
 She was taught the art of weaving korowai (dressed flax cloaks) by her mother and by observing people in her family weaving kete, mats and cloaks.

 Hetet was married to a carpenter Tuheka Taonui Hetet from 16 February 1911 until his death in 1938.
 They had two children before he went to fight in World War I, and another three after his return.
 He was in the Māori Battalion (A Company), and suffered gas poisoning while he was serving.
 Hetet's descendants include Rangi Te Kanawa and Veranoa Hetet.